-The Transformational Government Framework (TGF) is intended primarily to meet the needs of:

-- Political and administrative leaders responsible for shaping public sector reform and e-Government strategies and policies (at national, state/regional and city/local levels); - Senior executives in industry who wish to partner with and assist governments in the transformation of public services and to ensure that the technologies and services which the private sector provides can have optimum impact in terms of meeting public policy objectives - Service and technology solution providers to the public sector.

-Secondary audiences for the Transformational Government Framework include:

-- Professional bodies that support industry sectors by the development and maintenance of common practices, protocols, processes and standards to facilitate the production and operation of services and systems within the sector, where the sector needs to interact with government processes and systems. - Academic and other researchers working in the field of public sector reform. - Civil society institutions engaged in debate on how technology can better enable service transformation.
+- 139 The Transformational Government Framework (TGF) is intended primarily to meet the needs of: - Political and administrative leaders responsible for shaping public sector reform and e-Government strategies and policies (at national, state/regional and city/local levels); - Senior executives in industry who wish to partner with and assist governments in the transformation of public services and to ensure that the technologies and services which the private sector provides can have optimum impact in terms of meeting public policy objectives - Service and technology solution providers to the public sector. - 146 Secondary audiences for the Transformational Government Framework include: - Leaders of international organisations working to improve public sector delivery, whether at a global level (e.g. World Bank, United Nations) or a regional one (e.g. European Commission, ASEAN4, IADB5) - Professional bodies that support industry sectors by the development and maintenance of common practices, protocols, processes and standards to facilitate the production and operation of services and systems within the sector, where the sector needs to interact with government processes and systems. - Academic and other researchers working in the field of public sector reform. - Civil society institutions engaged in debate on how technology can better enable service transformation.